isaacvetter/fhir-udap-security-ig/input/pagecontent/discovery.md

 FHIR servers with the same registration_endpoint belong to the same logical group.
 A registration for any server in this logical group registers the app for all servers in that group.

-An Authorization Server **MAY** include additional metadata elements in its metadata response as described in [UDAP Server Metadata].
+A FHIR Server **MAY** include additional metadata elements in its metadata response as described in [UDAP Server Metadata].
 However, a conforming client application might not support additional metadata elements.

 ### Signed metadata elements